- Program Overview

 |33b- Other ID #||If the Provider Type is not able to obtain an NPI, enter the eight-digit Health First Colorado provider number of the individual or organization.|

-For more information on timely filing policy, including the resubmission rules for denied claims, please see the General Provider Information manual.
+For more information on timely filing policy, including the resubmission rules for denied claims, refer to the General Provider Information Manual located on the Billing Manuals web page under the General Provider Information drop-down menu.

 Column Instructions for HCPCS Code Table